ywamsendai/ywamsendai-docs/docs/lifeinjapan/language2.md

 Not only is it important to learn common Japanese vocab, you should also learn Christian vocab.
 This is essential for worshipping, praying, reading the Bible, and sharing the Gospel--all in Japanese!

 We have created a document that lists useful Christian vocab and phrases, as well as the Lord's Prayer and Apostles Creed [here](https://docs.google.com/document/d/13n2YVf6eZs9nfGdxVOATAf4Bze8jZVNfpf7NtTN3QkI/edit?usp=sharing).

-OMF has also compiled some helpful language resources on [this page](https://omf.org/asia/japan/resources/japanese-language/).